Which city is cheaper, Prague or Kuala Lumpur?

 When we compare the travel costs of actual travelers between Kuala Lumpur and Prague, we can see that Prague is more expensive.
 And not only is Kuala Lumpur much less expensive, but it is actually a significantly cheaper destination.
 Since Kuala Lumpur is in Asia and Prague is in Europe, this is one of the main reasons why the costs are so different, as different regions of the world tend to have overall different travel costs.
 So, traveling to Kuala Lumpur would let you spend less money overall.
 Or, you could decide to spend more money in Kuala Lumpur and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Prague would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Prague than you might in Kuala Lumpur.

-Prague has a temperate climate with four distinct seasons, but Kuala Lumpur experiences a tropical climate with fairly warm weather most of the year.
+Prague has a temperate climate with four distinct seasons, but Kuala Lumpur experiences a warm climate with fairly sunny weather most of the year.

 The summer brings many poeple to Kuala Lumpur as well as Prague.
-Plenty of visitors come to Kuala Lumpur because of the warm tropical climate that lasts throughout the year.
+Kuala Lumpur attracts visitors year-round for its warm weather and sunny climate.
 Additionally, the city activities, the music scene, and the family-friendly experiences are the main draw to Prague this time of year.

 In the summer, Kuala Lumpur is a little warmer than Prague.
-Typically, the summer temperatures in Kuala Lumpur in July are around 28°C (82°F), and Prague is about 19°C (66°F).
+Typically, the summer temperatures in Kuala Lumpur in July average around 28°C (82°F), and Prague averages at about 19°C (66°F).

 The sun comes out a lot this time of the year in Prague.
 People are often attracted to the plentiful sunshine in Kuala Lumpur this time of the year.
 In the summer, Kuala Lumpur often gets less sunshine than Prague.
 Kuala Lumpur gets 200 hours of sunny skies this time of year, while Prague receives 216 hours of full sun.